11ta/11ta-template/src/posts/2020-09-09-svg-shortcode.md

   - shortcodes
 ---

-There's an entire SVG display and management features built-in to this system.
-It consists of both custom SVG Shortcode I wrote and in-line parsing and display of SVGs via the [svg-sprite NPM package](https://www.npmjs.com/package/svg-sprite).
+This template uses the [eleventy-plugin-svg-sprite](https://github.com/patrickxchong/eleventy-plugin-svg-sprite) package which compiles an SVG Sprite and installs a shortcode to display SVG in any file (Markdown, Nunjucks etc).

 > :fire: Massive Thank You to [Ryan Scherler and his Eventy Starter](https://github.com/eastslopestudio/eleventy-starter) where I first learned about the svg-sprite package.
+Thanks also to Patrick Chong for creating [eleventy-plugin-svg-sprite](https://www.npmjs.com/package/eleventy-plugin-svg-sprite).

 ## SVG Sprites : Managing Display, Colors, & Links